Justin Smoak

-Justin Kyle Smoak (born December 5, 1986) is an American professional baseball first baseman who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Texas Rangers, Seattle Mariners, Toronto Blue Jays, Milwaukee Brewers, and San Francisco Giants and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.
+Justin Kyle Smoak (born December 5, 1986) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Texas Rangers, Seattle Mariners, Toronto Blue Jays, Milwaukee Brewers, and San Francisco Giants and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Smoak played baseball for Stratford High School and the University of South Carolina.
 He was the 11th overall selection in the 2008 MLB draft by the Texas Rangers.
 He made his MLB debut with the Rangers in 2010, and was traded to the Seattle Mariners that season.
 He was claimed by the Blue Jays off waivers in 2014, and played for them until 2019.
 He was an All Star in 2017, and was fifth in the American League that season with 38 home runs.

 High school

 Smoak graduated from Stratford High School in 2005, after four years of high school baseball.
 It wasn't until his junior year that scouts began to notice his talent, as they were originally there to scout his teammate and friend, Matt Wieters.
 He was named by American Baseball Coaches Association, Baseball America, and Collegiate Baseball as a 2005 high school All-American.
 He was also one of 36 high school players in the nation to play in the 2005 high school All-American baseball game, named South Carolina AAAA Player of the Year in 2004 and 2005, named co-Mr. Baseball for 2005 in South Carolina (alongside Gamecock teammate Reese Havens), made the 2004 and 2005 South Carolina AAAA All-State team, and a member of the 2005 South Carolina AAAA state championship team while with the Stratford Knights.
 He was initially drafted by the Oakland Athletics as a 16th-round pick in 2005 upon graduation, but instead attended the University of South Carolina.